Wizards and Witches

 The Worst Witch

 Hettie Hubble and her many spellcasting mishaps have been around for longer then Harry Potter.
 The Worst Witch books combine a female 'lead' with plenty of comedy.
-Spells go wrong, Hettie's naivety causes trouble and Hettie usually has to wake up to what's going on to extricate herself.
+Spells go wrong, Hettie's naivety causes trouble and Hettie usually has to wake up to what's going on to get out of a jam.

 There's an almost endless range of slightly slapstick comedy resulting from the mishaps when spells go wrong.
 The school, Miss Cackle's Academy, also provides plenty of laughs, as the teachers are more than a little eccentric and Hettie's enemy, Belladonna, is usually just a little too clever for her own good.